 Chinese Prison No Picnic

-Next, prisoners take their places in rows, sitting crossed-legged to chant communist slogans as well as recite detention regulations.
+Prisoners then had to sit crossed-legged on the floor, chant communist slogans, and recite detention regulations.
 After the chanting, they march in military style for one hour.
 Anyone who did not chant or march enthusiastically received beatings or other punishments.

 Related News Articles